memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

             └── skeleton.dtsi
 ```

-This `skeleton.dtsi` contains the minimal set of nodes and properties in a Zephyr devicetree:
+This `skeleton.dtsi` contains the minimal set of nodes and properties in a Zephyr Devicetree:

 ```dts
 / {